15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Types of Peptides Used in Skincare

-• Signal peptides: Communicate with fibroblasts to boost collagen and elastin production.
+• Signal peptides: communicate with fibroblasts to boost collagen and elastin production.

-• Enhanced hydration and barrier function
+• Better hydration and barrier function

-• More even skin tone and reduced dullness over time
+• More even tone over time

 5. Best Peptides for Muscle Growth: What Science Says

-• Follistatin: Inhibits myostatin, a protein that limits muscle growth.
+• Follistatin: inhibits myostatin, a protein that limits muscle growth.

-• BPC-157: Studied for tendon, ligament, and gastric tissue repair.
+• BPC-157: studied for tendon, ligament, and gastric-tissue repair.

-• Quicker recovery: Reduced downtime between training sessions.
+• Quicker recovery between training sessions

-• Reduced inflammation: Faster resolution of training-induced inflammation supports consistency.
+• Faster resolution of training-induced inflammation

 6. Peptide Therapy: Medical Uses and Innovations

-Common Applications of Peptide Therapy
+Applications Studied in Clinical Peptide Therapy

-• Tissue repair: BPC-157, TB-500, and GHK-Cu support healing after injury or surgery.
+• Tissue repair: BPC-157, TB-500, and GHK-Cu, studied for recovery after injury or surgery.

 7. Peptide Supplements: Forms, Effectiveness & Choosing